Buses in Swindon: Original bus station

 Before 1966 Swindon had no bus station, and buses departed from street stops in and around Regent Circus.
-The first bus station was opened in 1966 on the site of the tram station in Corporation Street.
+The first bus station was opened in 1966 on the site of former housing close to the bus depot in Corporation Street.
 Following expansion it eventually took up most of the land between Manchester Road and Fleming Way.
 The site was redeveloped in the 1980s on construction of the current facility, with the bus station replaced by office accommodation now used by Zurich Financial Services.

 Existing bus station

 The current bus station was constructed in the 1980s, adjacent to the former site of Thamesdown Transport's garages.
 It predominantly acts as a terminus for buses serving destinations outside of the Swindon urban area or non-frequent services.
 It is also used as a coach station, with services by National Express, Megabus and international services leaving from here.
-In recent years, following increased immigration from Eastern European countries, regular services to Poland have been introduced.

 Redevelopment

 In 2004, Swindon Borough Council announced the proposed redevelopment of the town centre area including the bus station.
 Thamesdown Transport moved from their Corporation Street home to a new facility at Barnfield in 2005, with the land earmarked for conversion to commercial properties.
 As well as town centre offices, the project also makes provision for housing, shops, cafes and restaurants.
 The plans would lead to the demolition of all buildings in this area, including the current bus station, with a replacement to be built along Fleming Way.

 In 2015, a multi-storey carpark adjacent to the bus station was demolished as part of this scheme.
-The former Stagecoach Bus Depot on Eastcott Road has been approved for development as a housing site.
+The former Stagecoach Bus Depot on Eastcott Road was approved for development as a housing site in 2018.

+The final stage of work in the Fleming Way area began in 2022.
+The new bus interchange at Fleming Way opened to public bus services in August 2025.
+Swindon Borough Council announced their intention to demolish the former bus station by Christmas 2025, with plans to redevelop the site as a new theatre and entertainment venue.

 Operators

 Coachstyle

-Coachstyle provides services to Royal Wootton Bassett, Malmesbury and Yate from the bus station.
+Coachstyle provides services to Royal Wootton Bassett, Malmesbury and Chippenham from Fleming Way bus interchange, through service 99.

-AD Rains

-AD Rains provides services to Royal Wootton Bassett, Ashton Keynes and Crudwell from the bus station, and also operate a service X70 from Swindon to Marlborough on college days.

-APL Travel

-APL Travel provide services to Lechlade and Fairford from the bus station.

-Megabus

-Megabus provide low-cost bus services to Cheltenham, Gloucester and London from a stop adjacent to the Sainsbury’s superstore at Stratton.
+FlixBus

+German coach operator FlixBus operate service 044 between London Victoria, Heathrow Airport, Swindon, Cheltenham and Gloucester.
+FlixBus services operate from Swindon's Regent Circus, and do not currently use the Fleming Way bus interchange.

 National Express

-National Express provide nationwide coach travel from the bus station.
+National Express provide nationwide coach travel from Fleming Way bus interchange, to London Victoria, Heathrow Airport, Wembley Stadium, and services to certain festivals and events.

 Stagecoach West

 Stagecoach West operate in West and North Swindon and in rural areas.
-The company also provides a Sunday service on some Swindon's Bus Company routes.
 Two routes are branded as Stagecoach Gold services with higher specification buses: the S6 to Oxford via Shrivenham and Faringdon, and the 55 to Chippenham via Calne.